barteknowak31l/Chess_PO/Chess_PO/Chess v1.0/README.txt

 -King

+More detailed description of classes and their implementations can be found in source files.

 How to compile:
 This application works on Windows only (tested on Windows 10) There are two ways to compile this project:

-using g++ manually, by typing following commands in shell opened in project folder: g++ -c .\source\*.cpp -I .\source\include -DSFML_STATIC g++ .\*.o -o Chess.exe -L .\lib -l:libsfml-graphics-s.a -l:libsfml-window-s.a -l:libsfml-system-s.a -l:libfreetype.a -lopengl32 -lwinmm -lgdi32
+using g++ manually, by typing following commands in shell opened in project folder:

+g++ -c .\source\*.cpp -I .\source\include -DSFML_STATIC
+g++ .\*.o -o Chess.exe -L .\lib -l:libsfml-graphics-s.a -l:libsfml-window-s.a -l:libsfml-system-s.a -l:libfreetype.a -lopengl32 -lwinmm -lgdi32
 del *.o

-or using make command in shell opened in project folder: make all
+or using make command in shell opened in project folder (make sure there's a makefile in project folder):

+make all